What is LTAD and HPIP?

 We sometimes allow for partial credit for expired lessons if an athlete renews or signs up for a new program.
 This is evaluated on a case-by-case basis.

-Can I adjust or change my training schedule for private or private group lessons?
+Can I adjust or change my training schedule for Elite training or small group lessons?

-Yes, we ask for at least a 24 hour notice to reschedule, change or adjust one of your private or private group lessons.
+Yes, we ask for at least a 24 hour notice to reschedule.
 Though earlier notice is helpful.

 If I miss a paired or "private group" lesson can I make it up?